 The Extended Shed Dormer

 Perhaps the most common type of shed dormer is the one extending nearly the full width of a house.
 In the front or back, this type of shed dormer extends interior space without adding to the footprint of the building.
-It has been very popular since the 1960s to the present time.Continue to 9 of 16 below.
+It has been very popular since the 1960s to the present.Continue to 9 of 16 below.

 09 of 16